Télam

+Télam (an acronym for "Telenoticiosa Americana") was an Argentine government-ran national news agency founded in 1945 by then Secretary of Labor Juan Perón during the presidency of Edelmiro Julián Farrell.

-Télam is the Argentine national news agency founded in 1945.
-It provides news and information to about 300 subscribers, including government entities and national and international media.
-It operates as a state enterprise.
+The service was suspended in March 2024 by the government of President Javier Milei.
+It provided news and information to about 300 subscribers, including government entities and national and international media, which is operated as a state enterprise.
+Milei alleged that the agency operated as a "Kirchnerism propaganda spreader".
+It was also stated that Télam "had losses for AR$20 billion (some US dollar 23 million)".
+At the moment of the closure, Télam had 750 employees.

-Overview
+In July 2024, Télam was officially dissolved, being renamed "Agencia de Publicidad del Estado S.A.".

+History

-Télam was established as Telenoticiosa Americana (American Telenews) on April 14, 1945, by an initiative of then Vice President Juan Domingo Perón, with the purpose to compete with US agencies such as United Press International and Associated Press.
-At its inception it started as a Public-private partnership, in a joint venture between government and private capital.
+Télam was established as "Telenoticiosa Americana" (American Telenews) on April 14, 1945, by an initiative of Vice President Juan Domingo Perón, with the purpose to compete with US agencies such as United Press International and the Associated Press.
+At its inception it started as a public-private partnership, in a joint venture between government and private capital.
 Its first director was Gerónimo Jutronich, who was tasked with forming a team of journalists, some of which came from ANDI, another state agency created in 1944.

 The new agency started disseminating information on October 12, 1945, but not until 1948 was able to form a national-coverage network, after signing the first contracts with journalists from the country's interior.
 These acted as correspondents for the headquarters in Buenos Aires by telegram or telephone.
 The normal growth process of the company was interrupted by the military coup overthrowing Perón in 1955.

 Télam's financial situation was not strong enough to allow it to function without subsidies.
 The new authorities did not at first provide funding, and wages were in arrears for a few months.

-The company started to stabilize on July 30, 1959, when Bernabé Villegas, Adolfo Garino and Blas Calaro, among others, reorganized the company as Télam Sociedad Anónima, Periodística, Radiofónica, Cinematográfica, Comercial, Inmobiliaria y Financiera changing the legal constitution from a Limited liability company to an incorporated company (S.A.).
+The company started to stabilize on July 30, 1959, when Bernabé Villegas, Adolfo Garino and Blas Calaro, among others, reorganized the company as Télam Sociedad Anónima, Periodística, Radiofónica, Cinematográfica, Comercial, Inmobiliaria y Financiera and changed its legal constitution from a limited liability company to an incorporated company (S.A.).
 A presidential decree signed by Arturo Frondizi authorized the new private company to work under the new legal framework.

 During the 1960s, Télam increased its clientele to include the four TV networks in Buenos Aires as well as major city newspapers such as Clarín.
 News started to be transmitted by telex, which allowed them to reach more cities around the country in less time.

-The government of José María Guido, appointed and controlled by the military after the March 29, 1962, coup against Frondizi, closed the agency on May 30, 1963, alleging they "are transmitting false information that by its nature and reach, subverts the public order and the public calm, when the government is firm in its purpose of eliminating any factor capable of disrupting the electoral process by applying the powers it has during a state of unrest".
+The government of José María Guido, appointed and controlled by the military after the March 29, 1962, coup against Frondizi, closed the agency on May 30, 1963, alleging it was "transmitting false information that by its nature and reach, subverts the public order and the public calm, when the government is firm in its purpose of eliminating any factor capable of disrupting the electoral process by applying the powers it has during a state of unrest".